yetaai/bureaufast/README.md

 By docker, currently environment variable for DB configuration is not ready this verion.
 But will be supported next one.

-There are multiple users like Mogao/Jingwei/
+There are multiple users in testing DB Mogao/Jingwei/Walker/Songjiang/Saodiseng with different roles/languages.
+All have the same passwords as user name.